 My dad loved grapefruit, and this is the way he prepared it.

-As you can see, when you cut it in half, there are little sections divided by a membrane.
+As you can see, when you cut it in half, there are small sections divided by a membrane.

 Then it will pop out cleanly!